moorepants/dissertation/physicalparameters.rst

 ~~~~~

 The idealized trail is difficult to measure directly due to the fact that the
 tire has a contact patch and there is no distinct contact point.
-I instead
+Instead I
 chose to measure the fork offset, :math:`f_o`, and compute the ideal trail.
 The
 fork offset was measured by clamping the steer tube of the front fork into a
 v-block on a flat table, :ref:`Figure 4 <figForkOffset>`.
 For the Delft